 Another reliable method is the “capsule wardrobe,” which limits your wardrobe to essentials that won’t go out of fashion.
 This approach values quality over quantity and ensures that your closet won’t be packed with clothes you never wear.
-For more on the capsule wardrobe, check out this video by Justine Leconte.
+Justine Leconte has an excellent video about what a capsule wardrobe is and how to build one.

 5. Buy nice hangers and organizers